Last updated on July 2, 2023 by Wandering our World

 In general, campfires are not allowed in many areas of Latvia.
 Therefore it’s best to avoid them altogether.

-Our recommendation would be to bring a storm cooker with you for cooking.
-They are incredibly safe, and can be used everywhere you camp in Estonia.
+You might want to think about bringing a storm cooker with you for cooking.
+They tend to be safe, and are often fine to use – but you should check local laws first.
 The best brand on the market, in our opinion, is the Swedish made Trangia storm cookers.
 These little stoves are virtually indestructible.

 If you want to impress even the most experienced of wild campers, a solar cooker like this one can also work in the absence of a campfire.
 Plus, harnessing just the sun to cook your breakfast – and nothing else – is pretty damn cool.